 Young investors can be prone to not acting on a good idea out of fear or inexperience but missing out on a good idea can lead a young investor to two very bad scenarios.
-Once you see that the investment that you thought was good going upwards, you will jump in to it at a higher price level as you do not want to miss out on the opportunity anymore.
+Once you see that an investment you thought was good is going upwards, you will jump into it at a higher price level as you do not want to miss out on the opportunity anymore.
 This may result in buying something at a price which is no longer rational and the returns may be not as expected initially.
-Otherwise, you may find your own rationalisation without thorough research and end up buying shares of similar companies which may not be as promising as your original investment option.
+Otherwise, you may come up with your own rationalisation without thorough research and end up buying shares of similar companies which may not be as promising as your original investment option.

-Another mistake that young investors make is taking on debt to invest in stock market.
+Another mistake that young investors make is taking on debt to invest in the stock market.
 It is not advisable that you use debt leverage to invest.
-Always keep aside money to savings and then use a portion of your disposable income to invest in assets that you prefer.
+Always keep aside some savings and then use a portion of your disposable income to invest in assets that you prefer.

 Not Investing is not an option, but it is a choice that you should never make as the best time to start thinking about your future is right now.
 Investors who start early have the longer time frame to recover from losses, gain higher tolerance of risks and become more experienced over time.
 Spending money now instead of saving and investing can create bad habits and contribute to a lack of savings and retirement funds.
 Young investors should take advantage of their age and their increased ability to take on risk.
 Applying investing fundamentals early can help lead to a bigger portfolio later in life.

 Mistakes are a daily part of life.
 Every one of us make mistakes, but the most important thing is what we learn from our mistakes.
 It is not uncommon for..